 - i.
 Alexander Fellows Practicum (for students with a U.S. JD degree) - ii.
 Divorce Mediation Clinic - iii.
 Human Rights and Atrocity Prevention Clinic - iv.
 Immigration Justice Clinic (year-long; application required spring prior to admission) - v.
-Indie Film Clinic - vi.
+Filmmakers Legal Clinic - vi.
 Mediation Clinic/Advanced Mediation Practicum - vii.
 Tech Start Up Clinic b.
-Field Clinics3
+Field Clinics

 Students admitted to this experiential program will work in a non-profit or government law office, or selected private law office, while attending seminars taught by expert attorneys in the field.
-Matched by interest and experience, students work with
+Matched by interest and experience, students work with practitioners who provide intense instruction and supervision.
+The host organizations are selected for excellence in their area of practice and for devotion to mentoring.
+Field clinics run for a semester or a year.
+Please see current course offerings and the "Additional Opportunities" section of this Handbook for details on locations and content of field clinics for specific semesters.
+LLM students can choose from the following field clinics:

-3 International students who plan to sit for the New York State Bar exam are urged to keep in mind the requirement that students who do not meet the durational and substantive requirements of U.S. legal education must complete a minimum of 24 credits in classroom-based coursework (including up to four clinical credits) in order to qualify to sit for the New York Bar exam.
+&lt;sup>3 International students who plan to sit for the New York State Bar exam are urged to keep in mind the requirement that students who do not meet the durational and substantive requirements of U.S. legal education must complete a minimum of 24 credits in classroom-based coursework (including up to four clinical credits) in order to qualify to sit for the New York Bar exam.
 For field clinics, the academic credits of the classroom component apply toward these 24 credits, but the clinical credits for the work in the field do not.